usdot-its-jpo-data-portal/sandbox/README.md

 * [Get Involved](#get-involved)

 ## Background
 This repository contains information on accessing complete datasets from the United States Department of Transportation (USDOT) Joint Program Office (JPO) data program's ITS Sandbox.
-It is meant to propose a data folder hierarchy to structure the processed data ingested from the Connected Vehicles (CV) Pilot programs, Work Zone Data Exchange (WZDx) programs, and other streaming data sources, as well as direct users to tools and resources related to the sandbox.
+It is meant to propose a data folder hierarchy to structure the processed data ingested from the Connected Vehicles (CV) Pilot programs, Work Zone Data Exchange (WZDx) programs, and other streaming data sources, as well as direct users to related tools and resources.

 Currently this repository contains beta folder hierarchy systems for:
 - Connected Vehicle (CV) Pilot: